webbOF/SmileAdventure/frontend/docker-react/src/components/ai/README.md

 ## 📋 Overview

 The AI-enhanced frontend consists of four main JavaScript/JSX components that provide real-time AI insights, clinical recommendations, progress predictions, and intervention suggestions.
-These components integrate seamlessly with the existing `aiService.ts` to deliver comprehensive AI-powered functionality.
+These components integrate seamlessly with the `aiService.js` to deliver comprehensive AI-powered functionality.

 ## 🏗️ Component Architecture